jfrog/frogbot/docs/install-bitbucket-server.md

                // [Optional]
                // Set the minimum severity for vulnerabilities that should be fixed and commented on in pull requests
-               // The following values are accepted: Low, Medium, High or Critical
+               // The following values are accepted: Low, Medium, High, or Critical
                // JF_MIN_SEVERITY= ""

                // [Optional, Default: eco-system+frogbot@jfrog.com]